-Should you go for Mint Mobile or Ultra Mobile?
+Mint Mobile vs. Ultra Mobile: Which is better for you?

 A lot of choices

-Ultra Mobile has a ton of plans to choose from whether you need just talk and text or want unlimited data.
-If you're willing to buy three or more months at once, you can save some money as well as get access to free calling to more than 80 international locations.
-Hotspot and 5G are included with all data plans for no additional cost.
+Ultra Mobile has many plans to choose from, whether you need just 250MB or want unlimited data.
+If you're willing to buy three or more months at once, you can save some money.
+All data plans come with free international calling, hotspot, and 5G at no additional cost.

-- Fast T-Mobile data network
+- Fast T-Mobile 5G and 4G LTE data network

 - Tons of data options